brianhhuynh38/PackTravel/README.md

   2. If you are an admin user, you can create, view, update and delete rides and schedule rides.
   3. To request for admin privileges, please email on help@packtravel.io with the purpose of use.

+<h2>What’s next for pack travel?</h2>

+1. **Automatic Notifications:** Automatically notify users via email when someone joins their ride, keeping them informed through real-time alerts.

+2. **Cost Splitting for Uber/Lyft:** Introduce a feature that enables users to split the fare for ridesharing services like Uber and Lyft directly within the app.

+3.**Functionalities**: Cancel sent Request and Reject Ride request functionalities to be implemented

+3. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.

+4. **Mobile Support:** Enhance the application's usability on smartphones by developing a dedicated mobile app or optimizing it for mobile browser viewing.

+5. **Real-Time Fares:** Pull real-time fares directly from Uber and Lyft.

+6. **Improve our ML model** - to predict cab prices.
+Data Scientists, you are needed!!!

 <h3>Screens:</h3>

 **Login:**